mcmtroffaes/homepage/posts/2013-08-24-the-list-monad.markdown

 funcfinal x y = [x + y ^ 3]
 ```

-Note that we do not actually need `funcx`---we introduce it here
+Note that we do not actually need `funcx`{.haskell}---we introduce it here
 merely for the sake of symmetry.
 The important observation is
 that all these functions produce lists.
 If we may get slightly ahead of ourselves,